jmdarville/ansible-cisco/README.md

 ## Environment

+* cisco ios 12.2(33)SRE9 - You need to provide your own IOS.
 * GNS3 - 2.1.0
+* network-automation appliance with:
   * ansible-2.4.2.0
   * python version = 2.7.12
-* cisco ios 12.2(33)SRE9 - You need to provide your own IOS.

 ## Ansible

-/etc/ansible/hosts
+*/etc/ansible/hosts*

     [core_routers]
     jupiter ansible_host=192.168.100.254 ansible_hostname=jupiter
     saturn ansible_host=192.168.100.253 ansible_hostname=saturn
     mars ansible_host=192.168.100.252
     neptune ansible_host=192.168.100.251

+The host definititions above do not persist when you shut down GNS3.
+You can either build your own image based on this or add these definitions each time.

 Key checking must be disabled

-/etc/ansible/ansible.cfg
+*/etc/ansible/ansible.cfg*

     # uncomment this to disable SSH key host checking
     host_key_checking = False

-You might also need to add this to the .ssh/config file
+You might also need to add this to the *.ssh/config* file on the control node

     StrictHostKeyChecking no